unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 ## Function Value, Literal, Closure

-Named functions can be declared **only at the package level** (Go don't allow nested function declarationi), but we can use a *function literal* to denote a function value within any expression.
+Named functions can be declared **only at the package level (Go don't allow nested function declaration**), but we can use a *function literal* to denote a function value within any expression.
 A function literal is written like a function declaration, but without a name following the func keyword.
 It is an expression, and its value is called an *anonymous function*.